 Corporate & Community Group Scholarships

 Although they amount to less than 4 percent of the grant and scholarship money awarded to undergraduates, private scholarships from civic groups like the Elks Club and corporations like Coca-Cola and Target nonetheless total more than $4 billion.
-Many of the biggest and most prestigious awards are thousand-to-one shots.
-And many other scholarships, such as those in the $500 to $1,000 range, may seem puny, but every little bit helps.

 Outside scholarships are portable, which means the student can use them at the college or university of his or her choice.
 They're usually not based on financial need, so they're especially welcome to students who don't qualify for much need-based aid, but whose families still struggle to find cash for college.
 And the awards aren't just for head-of-the-class students with high SAT scores and a long list of extracurricular activities.
 There's also plenty of scholarship money allotted for recognizing outstanding accomplishments in arts, science, writing, community service, and other endeavors.
 Burger King even sponsors a scholarship that's not for the highest achievers.
 It's designed for students who may be sacrificing academics to work part-time out of financial need.
 Here's a sampling: